 “I don’t want the fucking year,” Alex said, panting.
 “I’m happy with what I have.”

 He turned to walk away, and as he got to the corner, he heard the sirens.
 Someone had called the police.
-They tore past him as he walked down the sidewalk, away from the woman and the wreckage she had made, and he thought, I will not run.
-Maybe she’s right, and maybe she’s wrong; maybe when the camera broke, it erased all of those stolen years.
-But whether it did or not, I will not run.
+They tore past him as he walked down the sidewalk, away from the woman and the wreckage she had made.
+He told himself he would not run.
+Maybe she was right, and maybe she was wrong.
+Maybe when the camera broke, it erased all of those stolen years.
+But whether it did or not, he would not run.

-Whatever happens, let it happen in its own time.
+Whatever happened, let it happen in its own time.